Checksum Transformation

 The Checksum Transformation computes a hash value, the checksum, across one or more columns, returning the result in the Checksum output column.
 The transformation provides functionality similar to the T-SQL CHECKSUM function, but is encapsulated within SQL Server Integration Services, for use within the pipeline without code or a SQL Server connection.

 As featured in The Microsoft Data Warehouse Toolkit by Joy Mundy and Warren Thornthwaite from the Kimbal Group.
-Have a look at the book samples especialy Sample package for custom SCD handling.
+Have a look at the book samples especially Sample package for custom SCD handling.

 All input columns are passed through the transformation unaltered, those selected are used to generate the checksum which is passed out through a single output column, Checksum.
 This does not restrict the number of columns available downstream from the transformation, as columns will always flow through a transformation.
 The Checksum output column is in addition to all existing columns within the pipeline buffer.